 San Diego residents traveled an average of 29 freeway miles per day in 2017–more than any other city in California.
 With all this time on highways, serious accidents are bound to happen.

-What is My San Diego Highway Crash Case Worth?
+What is My San Diego, CA Highway Crash Case Worth?

 Insurance companies work hard to minimize the amount of compensation accident victims take home.
 Before filing your claim, you should know what your personal injury case is worth.
 As a general matter, the more serious your injuries, the larger your settlement.